omega-gg/turbo-offloader/offloader.md

   fused `F.rms_norm` (≈ 3.5× the eager `mul`/`rsqrt` diffusers/transformers use).

 ## Engines

+The offloader is **model-agnostic**: it places whatever diffusers pipeline the runner hands it, keying its mechanics off module structure (leaf type, detected rope/attention symbols, file-sliced streaming), never a model name.
+The engines below are the ones **turboCLI** currently wires -- each declaring its `PIPELINE`/`TRANSFORMER` classes -- so adding one is a turboCLI-side edit with no change here.

 - **flux2** (`Flux2KleinPipeline`) — text-to-image and image-input (edit); the pipeline accepts
   `image=`, so the seam is unchanged.